-A £398,000 grant, funded by Academic Health Science Network for the North East and North Cumbria was awarded to the University to support a citizen-held care plan for the care of Palliative Care patients.
+A £398,000 grant, funded by Network for the North East and North Cumbria was awarded to the University care plan for the care of Palliative Care patients.

 Low-income families benefitting from free school meals suffer during school holidays.
-The loss of daily healthy meals leads to detrimental effects on school children's health and academic development, according to groundbreaking research by Northumbria's Healthy Living Research Lab which was presented in parliament. are working with researchers from Durham, Newcastle and Sunderland Universities to provide the region's creative and cultural businesses with a single point of contact to access innovatior opportunities available in these universities.
-The project was awarded £230,000 by the European Commission.
+The loss of daily healthy meals leads to detrimental effects on school children's health and academic development, according to groundbreaking research by Northumbria's Healthy Living Research Lab which was presented in parliament.

+The project